My Quiet Kitchen

 photo of peaches with title text to save on Pinterest.

-This recipe is vegan, allergy-friendly, and free from oil and refined sugar.
+Air fryer peaches are vegan, allergy-friendly, and free from oil and refined sugar.

 two peach halves with yogurt and cinnamon on a plate.

-Why You'll LOVE Air Fryer Peaches
+Why We Love Air Fryer Peaches

 The more I use our air fryer the more I realize some foods are especially great candidates for air frying.
 A perfect example is air fryer tempeh.
 It's way too perfect to be so quick and easy.